Horizon-Sunshine/Spaceship_Titanic_ML_Project/README.md

 ## Machine Learning Workflow
 The machine learning part of the project involved:
+- **Feature Engineering:** Filtered and fitted the data to fit the desired format and to help achieve optimal classification results.
-1. **Model Selection:** Evaluated several classifiers including Decision Trees, Random Forests, and Gradient Boosting.
+- **Model Selection:** Evaluated several classifiers including KNN and Logistic Regression.
-2. **Hyperparameter Tuning:** Used GridSearchCV to optimize model parameters.
-3. **Model Evaluation:** Compared models based on accuracy, precision, and recall.
-4. **Final Model:** Selected the best-performing model for deployment.
+- **Manual Implementation:** As part of the project, manual implementation from scratch of ML models and avoiding problems such as long classification time, integer overflow etc..

 ## Dependencies
 The project uses the following Python libraries: